lyokha/nginx-haskell-module/README.md

     haskell load /tmp/ngx_haskell.so;
 ```

-and run nginx with haskell code inside but without external dependencies on
+and finally run nginx with haskell code inside but without external dependencies
-*ghc* and haskell libraries!
+on *ghc* and haskell libraries!

 Some facts about efficiency
 ---------------------------